-On February 22, 2011, the Vaughan Committee of the Whole considered a deputation by Weston Consulting, the agent acting on behalf of the owner requesting that Vaughan Council permit the processing of Official Plan and Zoning By-law Amendment Files OP.09.006 and Z.09.037 in advance of the required draft Vaughan Mills Centre Secondary Plan, as permitted by Vaughan Council pursuant to Section 10.1.1.10 of VOP 2010, and is now in force and referenced as Section 10.1.1.12.
-On April 12, 2011, the Vaughan Development Planning Department, in consultation with the Vaughan Policy Planning Department, prepared a report responding to Weston Consulting's deputation for consideration of the applications by the Vaughan Committee of the Whole.
-On May 3, 2011, Vaughan Council ratified the recommendation of the report not to process the applications in advance of the completion of the draft Vaughan Mills Centre Secondary Plan.
+On February 22, 2011, the Vaughan Committee of the Whole considered a deputation by Weston Consulting, the agent acting on behalf of the owner requesting that Vaughan Council permit the processing of Official Plan and Zoning By-law Amendment Files OP.07.001 and Z.09.038 in advance of the draft Vaughan Mills Centre Secondary Plan, as permitted by Vaughan Council pursuant to Section 10.1.1.10 of VOP 2010, which is now in force and referenced as Section 10.1.1.12.
+On April 12, 2011, the Vaughan Development Planning Department, in consultation with the Vaughan Policy Planning Department, prepared a report responding to Weston Consulting's deputation for consideration of the application by the Vaughan Committee of the Whole.
+On May 3, 2011, Vaughan Council ratified the recommendation of the report that confirmed direction not to process the applications in advance of the completion of the draft Vaughan Mills Centre Secondary Plan.